Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Precision Attack

-attacks against creatures that are engaged in melee combat with at least 1 other creature.
-The
+benefit on attacks against creatures that are engaged in melee combat with at least 1 other creature.

-number of additional damage dice you roll increases as you gain levels in this class, as shown
+The number of additional damage dice you roll increases as you gain levels in this class, as shown on

-on the Rogue class table.
-You do not gain this benefit if you are wearing armor that grants
+the Rogue class table.
+You do not gain this benefit if you are wearing armor that grants disadvantage on

 Thieves' Cant